jim-anderssen/mfa_project/README.md

 - The 2 other datasets are the main interesting shipments from the previous dataset, but all other recorded shipments of the same waste between the same countries.
 This also includes the 6-digit LoW codes, which are more detailed, and allows for analysing the waste homogeneity.
     - These will be streamlined in the future for better readability.

+- Waste generation shows an example of the top 50 largest recorded waste generations in metal industries (Nace2 = C24,C25)

+## See notebooks/show_dataset_structure for other available data from Eurostats datasets

 ## Project Organization (template)